fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

                 obtained can then be used for hyperparameter tuning.
                 However, in the above dataset, even this approach failed to obtain distinguishable clusters.

-            (4) The dataset separated into two major clusters (orange and green) was confirmed by Hierarchial Clustering Model
+            (4) The dataset separating into two major clusters (orange and green) was confirmed by Hierarchial Clustering Model
                 (most probably indicating myopic and non-myopic group respectivly).

             (5) Therefore, it can be concluded that unsupervised Machine Learning algorithm using KMeans (combined with PCA & tSNE)